blender/blender/doc/python_api/rst/info_gotcha.rst

 --------------------------------

-Certain operators in Blender are only intended for use in a specific context, some operators for example are only called from the properties window where they check the current material, modifier or constraint.
+Certain operators in Blender are only intended for use in a specific context, some operators for example are only called from the properties editor where they check the current material, modifier or constraint.

 Examples of this are: